 I brought a double batch to Christmas last year which meant we had lots more eggnog to go around.
 While I may not have matched the gold standard (in our family) of Puerto Rican Eggnog, we all agreed that I came pretty close.

 The best way to describe it?
 The consistency is similar to that of grocery store eggnog, the coconut flavor is subtle and it’s very rum forward.
 Ed’s not a big coconut fan and he loves this.
-The original recipe calls for white (also called silver, clear or light) rum, but I used Bacardi gold rum (either are fine).
+The original recipe calls for white (also called silver, clear or light) rum, but I used Bacardi gold rum.
+If you’re looking for a white rum, try Don Q which was recommended to me by our friend Antonio V who is a Coquito expert.
 Since there are no eggs in it, it has a much longer shelf life.
 It will last six months refrigerated but it’s so good I don’t think you’ll have it around that long.

 I like to think I’m a year ahead of the Coquito craze.
 It’s the cover recipe on this month’s Bon Appétit magazine (the recipe is very similar) plus my local Wegmans is selling a Goya Coquito Drink Kit (minus the rum).